manifold-systems/manifold/docs/manifold-templates.md

 Imports within sections are valid, and will be handled accordingly.

-For example, I can create the template `nestedImport.html.mtl` as the following:
+For example, you can create the template `nestedImport.html.mtl` as the following:

 ```jsp
     <h1>This will make sure that nested imports are handled correctly.</h1>